 How do I create a new table in my MySQL database?

-This article applies to 123 Reg Shared Hosting and 123 Reg Premium Hosting packages.
+This article applies to our Web Hosting and Premium Hosting packages.

 Website software such as WordPress or Joomla that are used to create features such as blogs, forums and content management systems will automatically create the required tables for the function in your database.
 If your needs require you to additional tables, please do the following:

 Simply click on a title below to skip to the most appropriate FAQ.
 You can also click the Top button to return and make another selection.

 Web Hosting plans purchased after July 2020 / Premium Hosting plans purchased after August 2020 (cPanel)